bodrick/awesome/TOPICS.md

 ## folder-monitor

 *   [TechieGuy12/FileWatcher](https://github.com/TechieGuy12/FileWatcher) - A file and folder monitor that can send notifications, perform actions, or execute a command when a file or folder is changed.

+## alerting

+*   [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
+*   [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
+Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
+*   [netdata/netdata](https://github.com/netdata/netdata) - Monitor your servers, containers, and applications, in high-resolution and in real-time!

 ## health